Our vision

 2016

-It was around this time that our current Chair, Sophie Muir, found out that her son, Calvin, had Timothy Syndrome – but she didn’t find the Facebook support group until early 2017.
+It was around this time that our current Chair, Sophie Muir, found out that her son, Calvin, had Atypical Timothy Syndrome (now known as a CACNA1C-Related Disorder) – but she didn’t find the Facebook support group until early 2017.

 Keen to find out more, Sophie and Calvin travelled to the USA in 2018 to attend the SADS (Sudden Arrhythmia Death Syndromes) Foundation Conference, where they met 5 other families who had been affected by the same condition.